 - Barley is a widely grown cereal crop

 - It is used mainly for the production of malt for the brewing industry and for stock feed

-- Barley is the second largest grain crop (by volume) grown in Australia
+- It is the second largest grain crop (by volume) grown in Australia

-- Australia produces around seven million tonnes of barley per annum
+- Australia produces around eight million tonnes per annum

 - Australia makes up over 30% of the world’s malting barley trade and approximately 20% of the world’s feed barley trade

 Barley is grown across most of Australia, except for the Northern Territory and the tropical zones of Australia.
-Barley in Australia is generally grown for either malting or feedstock with Australian growers producing around 2.5 million tonnes of malting barley and 4.5 million tonnes of feed barley each year.
+In Australia it is generally grown for either malting or feedstock with Australian growers producing around 2.3 million tonnes of malting barley and 6 million tonnes of feed barley each year.

 Domestically, malting barley demand is around one million tonnes per year and Australian domestic feed use is around two million tonnes each year.
-The remaining Australian production, equating to approximately 60% of production, is exported to countries in Asia and the Middle East.
+The remaining Australian crop, equating to approximately 60% of total production, is exported to countries in Asia and the Middle East.